HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_with_cnx/connections_poc/portlet_address/t_connections_portlets_poc_config.md

     Holds the value of the error page where the POC content is directed to in case appropriate portlet is not found on page/rootpage.

+!!!note
-**Note:** Either rootpage or page can be defined in the URL along with errorpage.
+    Either rootpage or page can be defined in the URL along with errorpage.
 For example: http://<portal\_server\>/wps/mypoc/!ut/p/digest!LLOg7KmZaRIqf\_q-eMb7Sw/connections/forums/atom/topic?type=topic&atomUriQuery=%3FtopicUuid%3D22b41c17-96a4-4ecf-ac35-dfef42994c18&actionType=TOPIC\_READ&service=Forums&forumUuid=cbfcd6f4-e94a-4c06-8aeb-8832edecd2aa&rootpage=rootPage&errorpage=errorPage The following values are supported for the page, rootpage, and errorpage parameters in the URL:

--   Unique name of the page.
+    * Unique name of the page.
--   Serialized object ID of the page.
+    * Serialized object ID of the page.
--   The "current" value can be defined for rootpage and page.
+    * The "current" value can be defined for rootpage and page.
 POC searches the appropriate portlet on current page.
--   These are non-mandatory parameters and can be left as blank and will not be considered.
+    * These are non-mandatory parameters and can be left as blank and will not be considered.
--   Unique name of portal labels can be set as a value of the rootpage parameter.
+    * Unique name of portal labels can be set as a value of the rootpage parameter.

 The following table describes combinations for specifying the parameters and the expected behavior.